autrin/robotic-chess-player/meeting-notes.md

+## 2/24
+- Discussed demo 1 and improved the materials of the slides
+- Practiced the presentation

 ## 2/22
 - The basic requirement for the 1st demo is having the chess engine to work
 - Map the piece/board based on the april tags using the camera